lars-reimann/prettier-config/README.md

 # Configuration for [Prettier](https://prettier.io/)

-To use this configuration run `npm install --save-dev @lars-reimann/prettier-config` and include the following in your package.json:
+To use this configuration:

+1. Run `npm install --save-dev @lars-reimann/prettier-config`.
+2. Include the following in your `package.json`:

 ```
 {